tsunami416604/azure-docs.hu-hu/articles/sql-data-warehouse/sql-data-warehouse-load-with-bcp.md

 <properties
-   pageTitle="Adatok betöltése az SQL Data Warehouse-ba bcp segítségével | Microsoft Azure" description="Megismerheti a bcp-t és az adatraktározási forgatókönyvekben való használatát." services="sql-data-warehouse" documentationCenter="NA" authors="lodipalm"
+   pageTitle="Use bcp to load data into SQL Data Warehouse | Microsoft Azure" description="Learn what bcp is and how to use it for data warehousing scenarios." services="sql-data-warehouse" documentationCenter="NA" authors="lodipalm"